 Paul is one of the most progressive oboists of his generation.

-He studied at the Royal College of Music, London, to Masters level and at the University of California, Los Angeles.
+He studied joint Principal Study, oboe and piano, at the Royal College of Music, London, to Masters level and at the University of California, Los Angeles.
 He then returned to the Royal College of Music where he completed his Doctorate, Increasing the Expressive Potential of the Oboe.
 The conclusion of this research contains six pieces composed for Paul by his friend and colleague, Michael Oliva.

 Paul has appeared as a soloist in the United Kingdom, mainland Europe, Russia, North America, India and China and many of his performances have included a wide range of new music by living composers.
 In addition to his recitals with instrumentalists and vocalists, other performances have involved collaboration with sound engineers, visual artists, film makers and dancers.
 He has also made broadcasts and recordings for television, radio and theatre.